bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Jonas: 00:19:47

-Are we going to have something similar in L2?
+Are we going to have something similar in Eltoo?

 Greg: 00:19:49

 So this is where I was saying, I’m calling that LN-Symmetry, and then there’s LN-Penalty.
 So I call our own penalty this way, it’s transaction structured.
-You can also do any, so for L2 you need ANYPREVOUT which is essentially omitting the previous output so you can they say rebind, but when I implement it ends up being you just bind.
+You can also do any, so for Eltoo you need `ANYPREVOUT` which is essentially omitting the previous output so you can they say rebind, but when I implement it ends up being you just bind.
 You only bind at the last second.
 You pick your UTXO at the last second that you’re trying to spend based on the state update of the channel, that’s hit the chain.
-With ANYPREVOUT, there’s actually a number of flavors of architectures you can pick.
+With `ANYPREVOUT`, there’s actually a number of flavors of architectures you can pick.
 So there’s one called DARIC, D-A-R-I-C.
 It’s got a paper, it’s well written, it’s got a nice table.
 It’s actually very consumable to an engineer.
-That uses ANYPREVOUT, maintains penalties, but they restructure the transactions to be, in my opinion, simpler and superior to the current architecture, even beyond APO.
+That uses `ANYPREVOUT`, maintains penalties, but they restructure the transactions to be, in my opinion, simpler and superior to the current architecture, even beyond APO.
 Just the way the transaction structure’s cleaner.
-It removes things like second stage transactions for HTLCs, all this pre-signing of other stuff, and it brings down watchtower state and node state down to O(1), using ANYPREVOUT specifically to reduce the state.
+It removes things like second stage transactions for HTLCs, all this pre-signing of other stuff, and it brings down watchtower state and node state down to O(1), using `ANYPREVOUT` specifically to reduce the state.
 That has 100% penalties like LN today, LN-penalty.
-Then LN-Symmetry has no penalty mechanism because it’s what I also call vanilla L2, which is just, you just have a series of state updates and then once the dust settles, the settlement comes out, and money just flows out.
+Then LN-Symmetry has no penalty mechanism because it’s what I also call vanilla Eltoo, which is just, you just have a series of state updates and then once the dust settles, the settlement comes out, and money just flows out.

 Murch: 00:21:27